 - missing important antioxidants and phytochemicals.

-To be healthy, your daily diet should include at least:
+To be healthy, your daily diet should include:

-- five serves (women) and six serves (men) of vegetables – for example, one cup of salad vegetables; half a cup of cooked dried beans or legumes; one potato or parsnip; half a cup of other cooked vegetables (broccoli, spinach, carrots)
+- five serves (women) or six serves (most men) of vegetables.
+One serve equals one cup of salad vegetables, half a cup of cooked dried beans or legumes, half a potato or half a cup of other cooked vegetables (broccoli, spinach, carrots)

-- three serves of dairy food – for example, one cup of low-fat milk; two slices (40 g) of cheese or one small tub (200 g) of yoghurt.
+- two and a half serves of milk, yoghurt, cheese and alternatives for most adults.
+One serve equals one cup of milk, two slices (40 g) of cheese or one small tub (200 g) of yoghurt

 As carbohydrate stores are used up, the body begins to rely on other sources of fuel such as fat.
 This can lead to the development of ketones in the body, which can make the body acidic.
 This can lead to metabolic changes, which may be dangerous for some people, such as those with diabetes.